-Use geolocated sound, voice and music to create engaging experiences for your visitors.
-SonicMaps uses location technologies such as GPS to automatically deliver audio content to your audience as they walk, just like a real tour guide.
+Use geolocated sound, voice, and music to create engaging experiences for your visitors.
+When outdoors, SonicMaps uses location services (e.g. GPS) to automatically deliver audio-visual content to your audience as they walk, just like a real tour guide.
+At home, everyone can still interact with your project using our virtual listener mode, either from the SonicMaps Player App or your own embedded map.

-When running on an iPad or Android tablet, the SonicMaps Editor can use your real location to play sounds as you build and test a project.
+When running on an iPad or tablet, the SonicMaps Editor can use your real location to play sounds as you build and test your project.
 This is useful to predict positioning errors caused by GPS signal reflections on surrounding buildings so you can adjust your sound areas accordingly.

 * Requires a Wifi + Cellular iPad model with built-in GPS

-SonicMaps implements a text-to-speech service with 14 natural sounding voices in multiple languages to quickly generate high quality audio content for your geolocative projects.
+The SonicMaps Editor implements a text-to-speech service with 14 natural sounding voices in multiple languages to quickly generate high quality audio content for your geolocative projects.

 * English, Danish, Dutch, French, German, Italian, Japanese, Norwegian, Polish, Portuguese, Russian, Spanish, Swedish